 It is expected that any amount of qualifying benefit payable will be sufficient to qualify, regardless of other income or earnings, and if benefit has been reduced due to sanctions or deductions.
 It is expected that the qualifying benefit must be payable to a claimant registered at a Scottish address.

 The Scottish child payment will be £10 a week per child, payable on a monthly basis, at approximately £43.33 per calendar month.
 There will be no limit on payment according to the number of children in families, so the Scottish child payment will still be payable for a child affected by the two child limit in universal credit or child tax credit.
 The Scottish Government will consider whether to increase the value of the Scottish child payment each year with inflation.

 How you'll apply

-You'll be able to apply for a Scottish child payment from early 2021 to Social Security Scotland by phone, online or in writing.
+You'll be able to apply for a Scottish child payment from December 2020 to Social Security Scotland by phone, online or in writing.

 How you'll be paid

 Payment will be made each month direct into your account.